 This is not just for travelling, you can prepare this if you have busy schedule, sending your older kids to university/college so they can prepare this in their dorm room.

-This dish is made with thick poha (pressed rice).
+This dish is made with thin poha (pressed rice).
 It can be eaten for breakfast, snack or light meal.

 Preparation Time: 5 minutes